SHOP

 To me sense is critical when it comes to branding.
 It isn't just about what your business card looks like.
 So it's critical to make this point from a consistency perspective.
 If you think about senses when it comes to your branding you're halfway there.

 So where do we start?
-My preach is on consistent or not consistency, but continuity.
-I say, it's continuity, not consistency.
-And this is why, where do we start?
 Is it with the logo?
-I put a question mark on that, because I think everyone in this room, and I don't know who all is on this call, but I will tell you from a marketing perspective, it's so easy to say "if we have a great logo, then we've got a great brand" and it's not quite right.
+I put a question mark on that, because it's so easy to say "if we have a great logo, then we've got a great brand" and it's not quite right.
 And it doesn't matter whether it's at the beginning, or it's at the end, branding isn't logo.

 Let's just be very clear on that point, branding is what you see here on screen.
 This is just a menagerie of nonsense.
 It's not nonsense, it's all great stuff.
 But the point is that everything, I won't go into listing everything here, in terms of telling you what's on screen, you can see it for yourself.
 While the logo is at the center of that.